golemfactory/golem-docs/docs/Ncreators/dapps/hello-world-dapp.md

 * Creating a descriptor reflecting your app using YAML syntax similar to that used by `docker-compose`.
 * Deploying your app to Golem using `dapp-runner`.

-This step-by-step tutorial will be easier for you to follow if you previously had a chance to [launch the `yagna` deamon as a requestor](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development) and have any experience building portable web applications on Docker, but you should be able to complete it without any prior experience nevertheless.
+This step-by-step tutorial will be easier for you to follow if you previously had a chance to [launch the `yagna` daemon as a requestor](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development) and have any experience building portable web applications on Docker, but you should be able to complete it without any prior experience nevertheless.

 ## Prerequisites